 Grab Minneapolis by the handlebars – at least that’s what Nice Ride biking sharing wants you to do.
 Minneapolis was recently named the #1 park system in the US – and that’s no surprise with its beautiful string of lakes in Minneapolis proper and the extensive pathways.
 In fact, there are 6,743 acres of parkland within the city limits, and 94 percent of residents are within a 10-minute walk (one-half mile) of a park.
 When I lived there I was 3 blocks from Lake Harriet and running/biking paths that connected all of the city lakes.
 It was in Minneapolis where I started running and doing marathons thanks to the super environment to train in.

 We made a Nice Bike stop in Uptown – the hip area of Southwestern Minneapolis that is home to the chain of lakes and beautiful old neighborhoods and homes.
 When in Minneapolis I always have to stop at my favorite hat store.
-As some of you may know – I LOVE hats – I travel with more hats than bras in my suitcase – and I get many of them from Goorin Bros. hat shop.
-The hats have an old world feel – walking into the shop is like taking a step back in time.
+As some of you may know – I LOVE hats – I travel with more hats than bras in my suitcase – and I get many of them from the Goorin Bros.
+Hat Shop.
+The hats have an old-world feel – walking into the shop is like taking a step back in time.
 So we made a quick stop at the Goorin Bros to check out the latest styles.
 I personally love the flat caps as they are great for travel and suitcase packing!

 GingerHop is where East Meets Northeast.
-A restaurant that covers a variety of Asian Cuisine was the perfect place for my friends and I to meet for dinner.
-I had gathered up a diverse group of friends from my long ago past when I used to work at Best Buy in IT in my 20’s and also new travel friends who I work with on Meet Plan Go and other travel writing projects.
-After dinner we went down to the Honey club downstairs to listen to some Jazz music by Sophia Shorai band – a velvety sound that was perfect for after dinner drinks and conversation.
+A restaurant that covers a variety of Asian Cuisine was the perfect place for my friends and me to meet for dinner.
+I had gathered up a diverse group of friends from my long-ago past when I used to work at Best Buy in IT in my 20s and also new travel friends who I work with on Meet Plan Go and other travel writing projects.
+After dinner, we went down to the Honey Club downstairs to listen to some Jazz music by Sophia Shorai’s band – a velvety sound that was perfect for after-dinner drinks and conversation.
 Seeing my friends from such different times in my life made me realize just how incredible of a journey I had been on for the last 15 years.
 I could have never predicted that I’d end up where I am now – but isn’t that the beauty of life?

 If you really want to step on the time machine, then head to Nyes Polonaise Room – an old tried and true Polka and Piano bar that had staying power.
 I remember going to this kitschy bar with big circular vinyl booths and poor lighting when I was 25.
 And here it was – still going strong.
-It’s one half sing along piano bar, and one half polka bar – both incredibly strange, yet incredibly fun.
-It’s as if you have stepped back in time as you dance to Roll our the Barrel and sip martini’s.
+It’s one half sing-along piano bar, and one half polka bar – both incredibly strange, yet incredibly fun.
+It’s as if you have stepped back in time as you dance to Roll Out the Barrel and sip martinis.
 This is a super place to get a feel for old Minneapolis.